vendia/examples/integrations/azure/share-to-azure-functions/README.md

 ## Step 2 - Create an Azure Service Principal

-A multi-cloud, multi-region Uni allows its participants - the `Supplier`, the `Distributor`, and the `Retailer` - to create and modify Products and Purchase Orders.
+A multi-cloud, multi-region Uni allows its participants - the Supplier, the Distributor, and the Retailer - to create and modify Products and Purchase Orders.
 A participant can then integrate its Vendia Share Node with services in their cloud service provider (CSP) of choice in order to immediately detect and act upon Uni events.

-Our next step is to connect the Vendia Retailer Node with an Azure CSP environment.
+Our next step is to connect the Vendia **Retailer** Node with an Azure CSP environment.
 This mimics a common integration approach, where a Retailer has an existing Azure CSP environment and wants to use CSP services to produce or consume data from its Vendia Share Node.

 When your Uni reaches a `RUNNING` state, you'll have a multi-cloud, multi-region Uni, including a Retailer Node.
-To permit the Retailer Node to send events to an Azure CSP environment secured by an [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) (Azure AD) tenant, we need to create a [Service Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object) within Azure AD.
+To permit the **Retailer** Node to send events to an Azure CSP environment secured by an [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) (Azure AD) tenant, we need to create a [Service Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object) within Azure AD.

 1. Change directories back to the root directory of this example
    * `cd ..`